 This is a season where my photo stream goes from photos like this, our first time at a restaurant after diagnosis:

 To photos like the two below documenting how I called every pharmacy in Boulder County trying to track down the right needle size for Beaudin’s twice-daily blood thinner injections because the pre-filled needles that we had fulfilled at our local pharmacy were significantly bigger than the ones we had practiced with at the hospital.
 And they were causing him great pain.
 Tears.
 So many tears.
-In a month, Beaudin had gone from never having a needle in his body, not once, to being poked and prodded for a month straight to get a diagnosis, getting a power port implanted, and then needing twice daily injections for 12-weeks.
+In a month, Beaudin had gone from never having a needle in his body, not once, to being poked and prodded for a month straight to get a diagnosis, getting a power port implanted, and then needing twice daily injections into the fatty back side of his skinny little body for 12-weeks.
 What the fuck?

 So, you can all imagine why it is hard for me to casually scroll back through photos of Selah as a toddler.
 Any cute pic is sandwiched between really tragic ones.
 I am left in a PTSD haze any time I think back to her being the absolute cutie- for which she was.